merenlab/merenlab.org/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 2. **Rule specific parameters**: Parameters that are only relevant to a given *rule*, such as minimum contig length parameter for the anvi'o profiling step.
 We tried as much as possible to allow the user to change any parameter that is configurable in the underlying software that are used in the workflow.

 3. **Output directory names**: The way anvi'o will organize output files and directories.
-A fixed output directory structure has been very helpful for us for project independent access to results via *ad hoc* scripts.
+A fixed output directory structure has been very helpful for us for project-independent access to results via *ad hoc* scripts.

 <div class="extra-info" markdown="1">

-<span class="extra-info-header">A note regarding rule specific parameters</span>
+<span class="extra-info-header">A note regarding rule-specific parameters</span>

 Rules in workflows are atomic operations that involve a single program.
 Such as assembling short reads using `IDBA_UD`, or profiling a BAM file using `anvi-profile`.
-Each of the programs used in a workflow comes with their unique paramters, which creates a problem regarding how to 'expose' them to the user for editing.
+Each of the programs used in a workflow comes with its unique paramters, which creates a problem regarding how to 'expose' them to the user for editing.

 To make things consistent, we decided that the way that parameters appear in the config file would be identical to their name in the corresponding program.
 If there are multiple ways to use an argument,